 Apollo is one of the most important gods of Greek mythology, known for his youthful, beardless and athletic figure.
 Here are some interesting facts about Apollo, the mythological Greek god.

 The son of Leto and Zeus, Apollo was born on the island known as Delos.

 2. Apollo and Artemis.

 Apollo has a twin sister named Artemis.
 She is the goddess of hunting and animals (and therefore is often depicted with a bow and arrow).
 She was also one of the three virgin goddesses.
 A hunter named Orion became best friends with Artemis, and they would often hunt together.
 Apollo was worried she would not uphold her promise to remain pure and tricked Artemis into killing Orion.

 3. Apollo was a pharmacist of sorts.

 He was known for serving as an intermediary between men and gods.

-Apollo was a skillful magician and was known for playing tunes on his golden lyre for Olympus.
+Was Apollo a god of music?
+He was certainly a skillful musician and was known for playing tunes on his golden lyre for Olympus.
 Although Apollo is credited for the invention of his lyre, which is a stringed instrument that resembles a harp, it was made by Hermes.